free-time-ltd/wedding-monorepo/README.md

 - Try replacing Bun with tsup for the backend project one last time
 - Chat needs mobile redesign
 - Implement infinite scrolls for the live-feed page
+- Add SameSite: None for the admin panel cookie

 ## Fixing turborepo